 What is GeneratePress?

-Let us start this review by evaluating the design and layout of GeneratePress.
+Let us begin by evaluating the design and layout of GeneratePress.

 Design and Layout

-The default GeneratePress install comes with a boxed layout and is ideal for blogging with a neat and uncluttered design.
+The default install comes with a boxed layout and is ideal for blogging with a neat and uncluttered design.
+If you love lots of white space on your page then you will fall for this design.

 GeneratePress provides lots of design flexibility to the user.
-You can decide whether to display your blog posts in multiple columns or one below the other.
-You can also make the first post featured and arrange the following posts in a grid layout.
+You can decide whether to display your blog posts in multiple columns (grid layout) or one below the other (list layout).
+You can also make the first post featured and arrange the subsequent posts in a grid layout.

 Apart from this, there are multiple options to configure the meta information displayed alongside each post like author name, date, tags, etc.